Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 More Outdoor Things to Do Around Morganton

-It’s really unfair (did I say that out loud?) how many public spaces there are for us to explore in Burke County.
-They’re either National Parks Service units, maintained by the US Forest Service, or the State of North Carolina.
+It’s really unfair (did I say that out loud?) how many public spaces exist for us to explore in Burke County.
+They’re either National Parks Service units maintained by the US Forest Service or the State of North Carolina.

 Blue Ridge Parkway